How to choose a cedar well?

 Himalayan Cedar and Blue Atlas Cedar

-Most cedars thrive in sunny, open locations.
-However, some can tolerate slightly shadier conditions, in partial shade.
+Most cedars prefer to grow in sunny, open conditions.
+However, some can tolerate slightly less bright conditions, in partial shade.
 This is particularly true for the dwarf Himalayan cedar ‘Golden Horizon’.
-Its foliage will simply develop darker hues compared to when planted in full sun.
-‘Aurea’ can also withstand light shade.
+Its foliage will simply have darker hues than if planted in full sun.
+‘Aurea’ can also tolerate light shade.

 Comments